Sell More by Losing Faster

 There was a high degree of correlation between my team’s win rates and the amount of time spent in the discovery phase of the sales cycle.
 In fact, the relationship across dozens of sales reps in different geographies was clear:

 In my last role specifically, I found that the time spent in the discovery phase for the deals we ended up losing to a competitor (or the status quo or “do nothing” option) was a whopping three times longer than the time spent in deals we ended winning!
-What’s more, the sales reps in the lower third in terms of time spent in the discovery phase of their sales cycles had 48 percent higher win rates.
+What’s more, the sales reps in the lower third in terms of time spent in the discovery phase of their sales cycles had 48% higher win rates.

 This doesn’t mean that the secret to increasing your win rates is to rush customers through a hastily orchestrated discovery process.
 But these statistics did raise questions as to why this correlation existed.